dzufferey/scadla/README.md

 * all the angles are in _radians_, not in degrees.
 Because ... math!
 If you still prefer degrees you can write `math.toRadians(α)`.

+* a small caveat: OpenSCAD does has only floating points number but scala makes the distinction between integers and floating points.
+For instance, `1/2` is the integer division and returns `0`, not `0.5`.
+If you want floating point numbers write `1/2.0` or `1.0/2`.

 ## Dependencies